Knowledge Center

 Yet many organizations still use the start of a new calendar or fiscal year as a sign to review their recruitment strategies.
 In reality, you should review your strategies as societal, cultural, and other changes happen一otherwise, you're bound to fall behind.
 Making a habit of analyzing your hiring process often and identifying areas for optimization will keep you ahead of the curve.

-Now that you know what recruitment strategies are, why you need them, and when to employ them, it’s time to brainstorm.
-Luckily, we’ve done some of that thinking for you.
-Below, we outline 20 different recruitment strategies you can use to improve your hiring process.
+Now that you know what recruitment strategies are, why you need them, and when to employ them, it's time to brainstorm.
+Luckily, we've done some of that thinking for you.
+Below, we outline 20 different recruitment efforts you can implement to improve your hiring process.

-No candidate wants to read the same cookie-cutter job description, so make yours meaningful.
+No potential candidate wants to read the same cookie-cutter job description, so make yours meaningful.
 Start with a succinct title with appropriate keywords.
-Next, include a high-level summary of your company’s culture, followed by day-to-day responsibilities, requested hard and soft skills, and ideal types of experience.
-Don’t forget to use inclusive language to entice anyone qualified for the position to apply.
-To really stand out, close with a list of unique benefits.
+Next, include a high-level summary of your company's culture, followed by day-to-day responsibilities, requested hard and soft skills, and ideal types of experience.
+Use inclusive language to encourage the highest volume of diverse candidates to apply.
+Finally, close with a list of unique benefit packages to make your company really stand out.

 2. Coach hiring managers

-Many hiring managers haven’t had formal recruitment training.
-HR teams should coach hiring managers on creating compelling job descriptions, providing feedback quickly, and setting realistic expectations on the number of candidates who meet the requirements.
-Make sure your hiring managers understand how to evaluate candidates without screening out diversity.
-Consider using a modern recruitment platform to help hiring managers visualize how an applicant pool shrinks or expands as you adjust the characteristics of ideal candidates.
+Many hiring managers haven't had formal recruitment training.
+HR teams should coach hiring managers on creating compelling job descriptions, providing timely feedback, and setting realistic expectations on candidate searches.
+Make sure your hiring managers understand how to evaluate potential hires without screening out diversity.
+Teaching hiring managers how to use modern recruitment platforms will help them visualize how a pool of candidates shrinks or expands as you adjust the characteristics of ideal candidates.

-Manually searching for candidates online is time-consuming and usually not fruitful.
-Luckily, HR departments now have access to new search technology like Findem, which aggregates people data from 100,000+ sources to reveal millions of attributes for every person.
-Its advanced matching algorithms help talent teams source candidates with the experience they need to succeed at your organization.
-Don’t forget to include internal candidates who may be good fits for open roles, or candidates who have already applied and whose applications live in your ATS.
+Manually searching for suitable candidates online is time-consuming and usually fruitless.
+Luckily, HR departments now have access to new search technology like Findem, which aggregates talent data from 100,000+ sources to reveal millions of attributes for every person.
+Its advanced matching algorithms help internal recruitment talent teams source candidates with the experience they need to succeed at your organization.

-Digging into your numbers can reveal which channels and recruiters move the needle, bottlenecks in your interview process, and diversity strategies that attract the best candidates.
-Consistently measuring results allows you to fix what’s broken much faster, expand your talent pool in the right direction, reduce your time to hire by 80% and even reduce your cost to hire by up to 90%.
+Digging into your numbers can reveal which strategies make an actual impact on your recruitment process.
+Quantify and compare what channels move the needle while understanding why your approach to the interview process is creating a bottleneck in the talent pipeline.
+Consistently assessing recruitment metrics allows you to fix what's broken much faster, expand your talent pool in the right direction, reduce your time to hire by 80% and even reduce your cost to hire by up to 90%.

-Moving through the hiring process quickly can help you sign ideal candidates before they accept other offers, but can also cause you to overlook red flags.
-To balance between speed and fit, build your candidate pool based on attributes like previous workplaces, employee resource group (ERG) participation, years of startup experience, and more.
+Moving through the hiring process quickly can help you sign ideal candidates before they accept other offers, but it can also cause you to overlook red flags that could lead to a bad hire.
+To balance between speed and quality, build your candidate pool based on attributes such as previous workplaces, employee resource group (ERG) participation, and years of startup experience.

 7. Consolidate and automate sourcing

 Recruiters today struggle with the complexity of managing thousands of candidates across siloed data systems and sourcing platforms.
 They know qualified talent is sitting in the ATS, but it's difficult to uncover when the data is out of date or unsearchable.
-And while inbound candidates may be the warmest leads, it just takes too much time to sift through and qualify the volume of applications.
-AI companions can consolidate these channels and top-of-funnel activities into one platform, making it easier for recruiters to find top talent across all hiring sources — even referrals and company alumni — with a single click.
+While inbound candidates may be the warmest leads, it takes too much time to sift through and qualify the volume of applications.
+AI companions can consolidate these channels and top-of-funnel activities into one platform, making it easier for recruiters to find top talent across all hiring sources—even referrals and company alumni—with a single click.

 8. Develop your brand

-Your website, social media, and anonymous review sites are the first places candidates look when they consider open roles at your company, and all of them should reinforce your company brand.
-A good and differentiated presence can make an incredible difference in the candidates you attract.
-For inspiration, research companies with a similar culture in another industry and take note of how they've developed their brands.
+Your website, social media platforms, and anonymous review sites are the first places candidates look when they consider open roles at your company, and all of them should reinforce your company brand.
+A positive, differentiated presence can make an incredible difference in the candidates you attract.
+For inspiration, research companies with a similar culture in a different industry and take note of how they've developed their brands through their social media channels.

 9. Design an effective careers page

-Your career page is an extension of your brand, so it's important to make the UI simple, present useful information, and, most importantly, streamline the application process.
+Your career page is an extension of your brand, so it's important to make the UI simple, useful, and most importantly, streamlined to the application process.
 Use these examples of best careers pages from top tier companies.
 Some companies have opted out of a careers page altogether, relying on social media instead.
-That’s fine, so long as candidates get a clear picture of what working at your company is like and can submit their applications easily.
+That's fine, so long as potential employees get a clear picture of what working at your company is like and can submit their applications easily.
 With 59% of candidates saying they've abandoned online applications due to problems with a careers page, you don't want to be losing quality candidates this way.

-When companies go through a change and reduce staff or reorganize, many talented people are looking for a new opportunity.
-It is no surprise that you need to be thoughtful and creative when reaching out to people who are dealing with this unsettling experience.
-We’ve put together a checklist for reaching out to recently laid off candidates, including email templates you can use.
+When companies go through a change and reduce staff or reorganize, many talented people are looking for a new opportunity in a competitive job market.
+Stay apprised of layoffs in your industry, and how these individuals might fit in your organization.
+It is crucial to be thoughtful and creative when considering people who are dealing with this unsettling experience.
+We've put together a checklist for reaching out to recently laid off candidates, including email templates you can use, as well as some tips for how to find and hire from big tech's layoffs

-Sourcing and recruiting hinges on candidate engagement, but personalizing outreach to hundreds of candidates is exhausting.
+Recruiting relies on candidate engagement, but personalizing outreach to hundreds of candidates is exhausting and time-consuming.
 An active recruiter typically sends 40 outreach emails a day.
 Recruiting technology like Findem can lighten this burden by automatically sending emails to up to 500 candidates a day.
-Ideally, you can customize and track candidate engagement and set follow up reminders.
-And when candidates formally apply to a role, they are immediately transferred to your applicant tracking system (ATS) where anyone can access notes and previous correspondence.
+With Findem, you can customize and track candidate engagement and set follow up reminders.
+When candidates formally apply to a role, they are immediately transferred to your applicant tracking system (ATS) where anyone can access notes and previous correspondence.

 12. Utilize social media

-Social media can be extremely valuable, so much so that some companies have separate social media channels dedicated solely to recruiting, sharing job listings, announcing new hires (linking to your career page), and inviting people to recruiting events.
-Show followers that you value your people by welcoming new hires and announcing staff awards.
-That shows candidates how your company rewards and values its people.
+Social media can be extremely valuable, so much so that some companies have separate social media accounts dedicated solely to the recruiting process, sharing job listings, announcing new hires , and inviting people to recruiting events.
+Show followers that you value your people by welcoming successful hires and announcing staff awards.
+It’s important to demonstrate to candidates how your company rewards and celebrates its current employees.

 13. Showcase your company culture

-Think of every step in the recruiting cycle as an opportunity to showcase your company culture to find and attract the people who will thrive.
-Your company culture should shine through on your website, in interviews, and social media.
-Make a point to post videos of company celebrations on social media, highlight your recognition and rewards program on your website, and encourage your hiring managers to talk about culture in interviews.
+Think of every step in the recruiting cycle as an opportunity to showcase your company culture as a strong employer.
+Your company culture should shine through on your website, interviews, and social media, and serve as another channel for finding and attracting people who will thrive in the organization.
+Post videos of company celebrations on social media, demonstrate growth opportunities, highlight your recognition and rewards program on your website, and encourage your hiring managers to talk about culture in interviews.

 14. Look for passive candidates